- Directed By: Christian Alvart

 |Domestic Box Office: $13,261,851||Overseas Box Office: $15,511,976|

 In March 2004, Morgan Creek announced that they had acquired the Case 39 screenplay, but the project never materialized at the company.
-Case 39 moved over to Paramount in 2006, which financed this $27 million budgeted turkey under Brad Weston, who was president of production for Paramount.
-After it was completed, Case 39 rotted on the shelf for over 3 years until 2010 — two executives later.
+It moved over to Paramount in 2006, which financed this turkey under Brad Weston, who was president of production for Paramount.
+The budget for Case 39 was $27 million and after it was completed, the picture rotted on the shelf for over 3 years until 2010 — two executives later.

-While the domestic release was delayed, Paramount released the film in most overseas territories first in 2009.
-The film pulled in $15.5 million offshore and did moderately well in spanish speaking territories, so Paramount decided to release the movie in the US with a marketing campaign targeting hispanic auds.
+While the domestic release was delayed, Paramount released the movie in most overseas markets in 2009.
+The film pulled in $15.5 million offshore and did moderately well in spanish speaking countries, so Paramount decided to release the movie in the US with a marketing campaign targeting hispanic auds.
 It was dumped straight to video in Italy and France.

 The worldwide cume was $28.7M and Paramount would see returned about $15.7M after theaters take their percentage of the gross — which would not cover P&A expenses or any of the budget.